bluenazgul/node-red-contrib-sonoff-tasmota-multichannel/Readme.md

 To use the node, just drag the node from the Sonoff section to the Flow, add the id and the mqtt broker.
 To control the switch you can use a true/false input node or connect a UI Button.

+Toggle:
+send a Message with topic 'command' and payload 'toggle' to the node to toggle the tasmota device

+Color:
+send a Message with topic 'command' and payload tbd

+Dimmer:
+send a Message with topic 'command' and payload tbd

 ## Sample FLOW

 ![Sample Flow](/media/flow.png?raw=true)